jonnor/ESC-CNN-microcontroller/report/report.md

 The candidate models must fit the constraints of our hardware platform, and leave sufficient resources for other parts of an application to run on the device.
-To do so, we allocate a maximum 50% of the CPU, RAM, and FLASH to the model.
+To do so, we allocate a maximum 50% of each the CPU, RAM, and FLASH capacity to the model.

+`FIXME: make MACC/MAC/mult-adds consistent`
 ST estimates that an ARM Cortex M4F type device uses approximately 9 cycles/MACC[@X-CUBE-AI-manual].
 With 80 MHz CPU frequency this is approximately 9 MACC/second at 100% CPU utilization.